- This event has passed.

-This yearly bullfighting festival, with Bull Run through the streets, market, bands, street entertainment and party atmosphere, is a big event in Céret and indeed in the whole of the PO, but be warned.
-It is not for everyone!
+This annual bullfighting festival, complete with bull running through the streets, markets, bands and street entertainment is a big event in Céret, and indeed in the whole of the P-O… but be warned, it’s not for everyone!

-Céret de Toros weekend attracts an enormous amount of criticism and generates heated controversy, as much for the staggering drunkenness which seems to be ‘de rigeur’ on the Friday and Saturday night as the perceived animal cruelty of these bullfights to the death, which take place in the purpose built bullring just out of town.
-Most restaurants close, or have outside stands, and food and drink, from a full meal to a burger, is on sale from the many ‘bodegas’ (street bars), run by the different ‘associations’ of Céret.
+The Féria and Céret de Toros weekend attracts an enormous amount of criticism and generates heated controversy, as much for the staggering drunkenness, which seems to be ‘de rigeur’ on the Friday and Saturday nights, as the perceived animal cruelty of these bullfights to the death, which take place in the purpose built bullring just out of town.

 The Céret de Toros weekend has been going since the early 1990s but they are now finding it harder and harder to find corridas (bull fighters) to invite to the festival.

-If like me, you find the whole process obnoxious, the Céret bullring is a place to avoid on this particular weekend, although there are other festivities and it is a weekend of celebration, excitement, colour, dancing, drinking and music, which can all be enjoyed without the horror of the bullfight, as the bullring is out of the centre of Céret..
+If like me, you find the whole process obnoxious, the Céret bullring is a place to avoid on this particular weekend.
+There are other festivities and it is a weekend of celebration, excitement, colour, dancing, drinking and music, which can all be enjoyed without the horror of the bullfight, as the bullring is out of the centre of Céret.